Midhurst Railways: The Mid-Sussex and Midhurst Railway

-The Mid-Sussex and Midhurst Junction company had difficulty in raising share capital from the outset, and in an 1860 Act the LBSCR was authorised to take £30,000 in shares.
+The Mid-Sussex and Midhurst Junction company had difficulty in raising share capital from the outset, and in the Mid Sussex and Midhurst Junction Railway Deviation Act 1860 (23 & 24 Vict. c. clxxii) the LBSCR was authorised to take £30,000 in shares.

-The company was authorised to lease its line to the LB&SCR by an Act of 7 August 1862, long before the line opened on 15 October 1866 and was acquired by the LB&SCR by an Act of 30 July 1866 but this did not take effect until June 1874.
-At Midhurst the Act authorising the Petersfield Railway had prohibited it from extending to join the Mid-Sussex and Midhurst Junction railway, so that there were now two stations in the town, about a quarter mile apart.
+The company was authorised to lease its line to the LBSCR by the Mid Sussex and Midhurst Junction Railway Sale or Lease Act 1862 (25 & 26 Vict. c. ccx) of 7 August 1862, long before the line opened on 15 October 1866 and was acquired by the LBSCR by the London, Brighton and South Coast Railway (Capital and Powers) Act 1866 (29 & 30 Vict. c. cclxxxi) of 30 July 1866 but this did not take effect until June 1874.
+At Midhurst the act of Parliament authorising the Petersfield Railway, the Petersfield Railway Act 1860 (23 & 24 Vict. c. clxxiii) had prohibited it from extending to join the Mid-Sussex and Midhurst Junction railway, so that there were now two stations in the town, about a quarter mile apart.

 Connecting the Midhurst stations

 The LSWR (former Petersfield Railway) and the LBSCR (former Mid-Sussex and Midhurst Junction Railway) had two separate stations in Midhurst, not far apart.
 Colonel Yolland had commented adversely on the arrangement during his inspection of the Petersfield line on 18 August 1864.
 A goods-only connecting line, 11 chains in length, was made and opened on 17 December 1866.